 This means a project that directly does good can still be counterproductive if those resources naturally would have gone somewhere even better.

-Lock in suboptimal choices
+4. Locking in suboptimal choices

-When 80,000 Hours was new we promoted the idea of ‘earning to give’ for effective charities, especially by working in finance.
+When 80,000 Hours was new, we promoted the idea of ‘earning to give’ for effective charities, especially by working in finance.
 We did think this was a good option, though we weren’t confident it was the best.
 Nonetheless we took the opportunity to get some easy publicity.
 This led to us, as well as the broader effective altruism community, becoming heavily associated with earning to give.
 To this day (despite issuing several statements saying most people should not earn to give), many people think it’s our top recommended path.

 As we learned, another way you can cause harm is to set your field on a worse trajectory than it would have taken otherwise, and then finds hard to escape.
 This is most likely in the earliest stages when your strategy isn’t yet set, people don’t have a view about you, and the field is small, so single actions can meaningfully change the direction of the field as a whole.
 It’s not a very big concern in larger, more well-established fields.

 The decisions you make when you’re just starting out and know the least can stick around or even snowball out of control.
 This is for a number of reasons: